wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 Waves [node](/en/blockchain/node/) settings are stored in the **node configuration file** (*.conf).
 The system uses HOCON (Human-Optimized Config Object Notation) format that provides simple syntax and ability to use comments.
 [Read more about HOCON](https://github.com/lightbend/config/blob/master/HOCON.md).

-By default the **node configuration file** is stored in [Default Application Directory](#default-application-directory).
+**Node configuration file** is stored in [default application directory](#default-application-directory).

 [Example of default node configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf).

-The file should contain your node's unique characteristics (ip, name, keys, etc...) as well as [blockchain type and parameters](#blockchain-settings).

-## Overriding JAR-node Parameters

 Jar-nodes have the `.conf` file with default settings embedded in the jar-file.
-You can override the embedded default settings by entering path to your custom config file in the command line parameter when starting the node application.
+You can override the embedded default settings by entering path to your custom config file in the command line when starting the node application.
 Replace {*} with actual file name:

 ```bash
 java -jar {*}.jar {*}.conf
 ```

+## Required Parameters

+The file should contain your node's unique characteristics (ip, name, keys, etc...) as well as [blockchain type and parameters](#blockchain-settings).

 ## Sections of the Configuration File